oldeb/drupal8-lando-skeleton/README.md

-# Drupal 8 Lando skeleton
+# Drupal 9 Lando skeleton

-A project skeleton for Drupal 8 using [Lando](https://docs.lando.dev/basics/installation.html)
+A project skeleton for Drupal 9 using [Lando](https://docs.lando.dev/basics/installation.html)

+## Known issues

+- Currently using the `drupal8` lando recipe while the [Drupal 9 recipe is still in beta](https://docs.lando.dev/config/drupal9.html)
+- Drupal Console is not available yet for Drupal 9 (composer incompatibilities)

 ## Installation